Subscription Modal Banner

 The answer is as soon as possible.
 If you're an expecting parent, you can start saving even before your child is born.

-Paying tuition fees is perhaps the biggest financial responsibility for anyone who's in charge of a child's college education.
+Paying tuition fees is the biggest financial responsibility for anyone who's in charge of a child's education.
 This is why it's better to save up ahead for a period than stress yourself finding ways to pay for school expenses when they start coming in.

-1. Set Your Tuition Fund Goals
+Step 1: Set Your Tuition Fund Goal

-how much to save for education - Set Your Tuition Fund Goals
+saving for education - Set Your Tuition Fund Goals

 ✍️ Choose the School Wisely

 Your choice of school will greatly affect your finances and the child's well-being.
-Give it a careful thought—think long-term and be realistic about how much you can afford today and in the future.
+Give it careful thought—think long-term and be realistic about how much you can afford today and in the future.

 Huge financial setbacks in the family, such as a job loss or medical emergency, will force you to transfer your child to a cheaper school just so you can keep up with the tuition payments.
 Consider its serious implications.
 For one, research shows that changing schools can be bad for a child's mental health.[1]